Skip nav to main content.

 Digital rendering of a cozy, small home for sale.

-The Ultimate Guide to Home Inspections and Appraisals
+The Ultimate Guide to Home Inspection & Appraisals

 Buying a home is one of the most significant investments many of us will ever make.
 To ensure it’s the right one, it’s critical to understand two key steps in the homebuying process: the home inspection and the appraisal.
-That’s why People Driven Credit Union dedicated an entire Homebuyer Bootcamp session to both topics—complete with two videos from real estate and mortgage experts.
+That’s why People Driven Credit Union dedicated an entire Homebuyer Bootcamp session to both topics, complete with two videos about Home Inspection & Appraisals, from real estate and mortgage experts.

 Watch Both Videos